 - Goals Completed per User: If you have set goals in your analytics console, you will be able to see how many of the people in each cohort reach the target that you set.
 We will look at how to set goal later on.

 - Pageviews per User: Page views per user show you how many screens or pages users in each cohort group viewed.

 - Revenue per User: Revenue per user is a very important one for most businesses.
-More so, if you are using PPC or pay-per-lead sent to your site.
+More so, if you are using PPC services or have pay-per-lead sent to your site.
 By knowing how much on average you are making per user, you will be able to understand whether or not your marketing campaign is worth the money that you are spending on it.
 It gives you a good view of your ROI (return on investment).

 - Session Duration per User: This is a measure of the total amount of time that each user in any given cohort spends on your site.
 The shorter the time they spend the higher your bounce rate is.
 This is not always a bad thing.
 If you are promoting one product and the users come and purchase it quickly without spending a lot of time on the page, it may be an indication of how good your landing page is in converting the visitors.

 - Sessions per User: Sessions per user are a measure of how many times each user has left your site and returned.
 It is calculated as an average for all the users in each cohort.

 - Transactions per User: Transactions per user show you how many transactions each user had made on your website, based on an average of the total number of people in that particular cohort.

 8. The Totals

 The Totals are a lot more simplistic as a form of intel into your visitors.
 For instance, business owners would perhaps be more interested in knowing how much revenue has been generated within a period, as opposed to how many transactions have been processed within that period.